August 10, 2008

 ---------

-3D graphics and Image processing systolic array board.
+Image processing systolic array board.

 It had a camara input which we used to capture the public during presentations